Simon Verhoeven wraps the filming of Ach, diese Lücke, diese entsetzliche Lücke

 interview: Sonja Heiss

 film profile] (2023) by Sonja Heiss.
 This will be the second story from Meyerhoff’s series to be adapted for the screen.
-The script was written by Verhoeven and co-written by Lars Hubrich.
+The script was penned by Verhoeven and co-written by Lars Hubrich.

-Verhoeven's film is produced by Janine Jackowski, Jonas Dornbach and Maren Ade for Germany’s Komplizen Film in cooperation with Warner Bros.
-Film Productions Germany and in co-production with Hellinger/Doll Filmproduktion.
+Verhoeven's movie is being produced by Janine Jackowski, Jonas Dornbach and Maren Ade for Germany’s Komplizen Film in cooperation with Warner Bros Film Productions Germany and in co-production with Hellinger/Doll Filmproduktion.
 The project also received funding from FilmFernsehFonds Bayern, Medienboard Berlin-Brandenburg, the German Federal Film Board (FFA)/German Federal Film Fund (DFFF) and Film- und Medienstiftung NRW.
-Beta Cinema has rights to world sales, while Warner Bros.
-Pictures is set to release the film in German cinemas beginning 29 January 2026.
+Beta Cinema has the rights to world sales, while Warner Bros Pictures is set to release the film in German cinemas beginning on 29 January 2026.

 Did you enjoy reading this article?
 Please subscribe to our newsletter to receive more stories like this directly in your inbox.